What is Korean Sheet Mask OEM Manufacturing?

 Pioneer Technology

-Korea invented the modern sheet mask format and holds the majority of global substrate patents. iM1NE alone holds 24 substrate patents.
+Korea invented the modern sheet mask format and holds the majority of global substrate patents — dozens of active patents across cotton, hydrogel, bio-cellulose, and nano-fiber formats.
 This is IP leadership, not just manufacturing capability.
 Brands sourcing Korean sheet masks have access to patented substrate technology that competitors using non-Korean manufacturers cannot replicate.

 Hydrogel Innovation